dualra1n/bypassr1n/README.md

 # bypassr1n
-bypass for dualboot and ios 15, 14, 13
+jump setup on dualbooted devices and downgraded for ios 15, 14, 13

 # Usage